 Some terpenes might promote relaxation and stress-relief, while others potentially promote focus and acuity.
 Myrcene, for example, is found in many relaxing cannabis strains like Blue Dream and Granddaddy Purple.
 Terpinolene is commonly found in uplifting, active strains.

 The differences in terpenes can be subtle, but they can add great depth to the horticultural art and connoisseurship of cannabis.
 Terpenes may also add therapeutic value to cannabis, based on their unique medicinal properties.

 Myrcene, which can also be found in mangoes, is the most abundant terpene found in cannabis plants.
 In fact, it’s not uncommon for Myrcene to represent as much as 65% of the overall terpene profile.
-It has been postulated that the presence of Myrcene determines whether a specific strain can be considered an indica or sativa.
-Plants with more than 0.5 percent Myrcene are thought by some to be “Indica-Leaning” because those strains tend to have sedative, “couch-lock” type effects.
+It has been postulated that the presence of Myrcene determines whether a specific strain has more sedative traits.

 Some of the strains found in Maryland that are high in Myrcene include: